14 Important Points to Consider before Selecting your LASIK Surgeon

 Everyone likes to compare numbers, but in the LASIK world it is always challenging to compare numbers between LASIK providers, as most medical practices do not make their information public.

-While we certainly cannot guarantee a specific result with regards to any one person’s LASIK surgery, what we can do at Woolfson Eye Phentermine reviews, of the thousands of patients we have treated, an overwhelming majority achieve 20/20 vision or better.
+While we certainly cannot guarantee a specific result with regards to any one person’s LASIK surgery, what we can do at Woolfson Eye is tell you, of the thousands of patients we have treated, an overwhelming majority achieve 20/20 vision or better.
 As mentioned earlier, having over 80,000 past results is very helpful.
 This allows us to more accurately predict outcomes for our future patients, and to continue to fine-tune the system to ensure constantly improving outcomes.

 “For example, if you look at LASIK patients who start with nearsightedness that falls within the moderate level (3 to 6 diopters), our past analyses show that approximately 90% of patients in that range achieve 20/20 or better vision.
 Of that 90%, approximately 1/3 achieve better than 20/20 vision.”

-7 Does the Woolfson Doctor Thoroughly Explain the Procedure, Including the Risks?
+7. Does the LASIK Surgeon Thoroughly Explain the Procedure, Including the Risks?